-- 4.20 In 2008, Wales had a population of 2.99 million.25 This represents a 2.9% increase since 1997, which compares with an overall increase of 4.6 per cent for the UK as a whole over the same period.26 The population of Wales is predicted to increase to 3.3 million by 2031.27 - 4.21 Population density on the Isle of Anglesey is low, with an average of 0.94 people per ha, below the average for Wales of 1.4 per ha. - 4.22 During 2009, the employment rate for people of working age in Wales was 66.6%, which is lower than the rate for the UK overall of 70.7%.28 - 4.23 Full time employment levels for the Isle of Anglesey (67.5%) are higher than the average for Wales.
+- 4.17 In 2008, Wales had a population of 2.99 million.22 This represents a 2.9% increase since 1997, which compares with an overall increase of 4.6 per cent for the UK as a whole over the same period.23 The population of Wales is predicted to increase to 3.3 million by 2031.24 - 4.18 Population density on the Isle of Anglesey is low, with an average of 0.94 people per ha, below the average for Wales of 1.4 per ha. - 4.19 In the second quarter of 2007, the employment rate for people of working age in Wales was 72%, which is lower than the rate for the UK overall of 74%.
+In the first quarter of 2009, the employment rate fell to 69%.20 - 4.20 Full time employment levels for the Isle of Anglesey are lower than the average for Wales.
 A significant proportion of the population of north Anglesey is employed at the existing Wylfa power station.
-The other large employer in the area is Anglesey Aluminium, which was established because of the power resources available from Wylfa and continues to be reliant on cheap power it receives. - 4.24 The Isle of Anglesey has an aging population.
-The population aged 65 and over is higher than the regional average.
+The other large employer in the area is Anglesey Aluminium, which was established because of the power resources available from Wylfa and continues to be reliant on cheap power it receives.